Mental Health

 Closing Thoughts

 Managing my mental health can be overwhelming at times.
 Getting stable was a long, challenging process.
 Doing the things I have to do to maintain that stability can be daunting.
-And trying to be the best version of me is something I work on continuously.
+And trying to be the best version of myself is something I work on continuously.

 After all, it’s always small parts that make up a whole.